getify/You-Dont-Know-JS/get-started/ch2.md

 ### Coercive Comparisons

+As mentioned earlier, coercion means a value of one type being converted to its respective representation in another type (to whatever extent possible).
+As we'll discuss in Chapter 4, coercion is a core pillar of the JS language, not some optional feature that can reasonably be avoided.

+But where coercion meets comparison operators (like equality), confusion and frustration unfortunately crop up more often than not.

 Few JS features draw more ire in the broader JS community than the `==` operator, generally referred to as the "loose equality" operator.
 The majority of all writing and public discourse on JS condemns this operator as poorly designed and dangerous/bug-ridden when used in JS programs.
 Even the creator of the language himself, Brendan Eich, has lamented how it was designed as a big mistake.

 From what I can tell, most of this frustration comes from a pretty short list of confusing corner cases, but a deeper problem is the extremely widespread misconception that it performs its comparisons without considering the types of its compared values.